The best diving sites in NSW

 Northwest Solitary Island manta - Image Credit: Deborah Dickson Smith

-Julian Rocks is a pair of small rocky outcrops located 2.5km off the main beach at Byron Bay on the north coast of NSW.
+Julian Rocks is a pair of small rocky outcrops located 2.5km off the main beach at Byron Bay on the North Coast of NSW.

-The site’s subtropical location is near the southern extent of range for lots of warm-water species, including exotic tropical macro critters such as the ornate ghost pipefish and larger creatures such as loggerhead turtles, leopard sharks and manta rays.
+The site’s subtropical location is near the southern extent of range for lots of warm-water species, including exotic tropical macro-critters such as the ornate ghost pipefish and larger creatures such as loggerhead turtles, leopard sharks and manta rays.
 The warm water also provides a northern holiday for cool-water critters like grey nurse sharks.
 It’s a transit area for migratory species, as well as home for hundreds of residents.

 School of leopard sharks near Julian Rocks, Byron Bay